CURRENCIES: Dollar Slides To 6-month Low As Worries About Trump Return

 The dollar slumped against all other major currencies on Tuesday, after reports President Donald Trump shared classified information with top Russian officials at a meeting last week.

-The ICE Dollar Index fell 0.3% to 96.540, trading around its lowest level since Nov.
+The ICE Dollar Index fell 0.4% to 98.515, trading around its lowest level since Nov.
 10, just a few days after Trump won the U.S. presidential election.
-Against the yen , the dollar fell to Yen113.58, from Yen113.79 on Monday.
+Against the yen , the dollar fell to Yen113.60, from Yen113.79 on Monday.

 The greenback is "coming under increasing corrective pressure amidst data disappointment and more concern over Trump," said Richard Perry, market analyst at Hantec Markets, in a note.